Dental Assisting Undergraduate Certificate

 With a focus on hands-on training, UAA’s undergraduate certificate in dental assisting combines classroom learning with skills development to prepare you for a successful career in oral health care.

-- Work with licensed dentists in two internship opportunities that provide clinical experience.
-As a dental assistant major, you’ll complete 75 hours of service in the UAA Dental Clinic, helping provide dental services to the Anchorage campus and local community.
+- Work with licensed dentists in two or more internship opportunities that provide clinical experience.
+As a dental assistant major, you’ll complete service in the UAA Dental Clinic, helping provide dental services to the Anchorage campus and local community.
 In local area dental offices, you’ll spend 300 hours turning theory and methodology into practice.

 - Participate in two service learning projects.
 In the past, dental assisting majors have provided oral hygiene instruction to local area elementary schools and participated in UAA Dental Days to join volunteers in providing free dental services to the Anchorage campus and local communities in UAA’s Dental Clinic.

 - Learn from expert faculty and staff who have published research and presented nationally on oral health care topics.
-Program instructors include board-certified dental assistants and a retired military service member.
-Their specialties include dental radiography, infection control, oral pathology and dental materials.
+Program instructors include board-certified dental assistants with specialties including dental radiography, infection control and dental materials.

 Dental assisting undergraduate certificate program curriculum